yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ![](reset_and_software_upload/ESP32_reset_and_upload_circuitry.jpg)

-That way an IDE can work with a dev board without prompting to press any physical buttons, means one can work remotely on a PC that is running the IDE and is connected to the board.
+That way an IDE can work with a dev board without prompting to press any physical buttons, means one can work remotely on a PC that is running the IDE and is connected to a dev board.
 Lying comfortably with a laptop on a couch at home while the dev board is far away (e.g. in an office) would be possible.
 In my case I additionally have a USB camera attached which enables me to see the onboard LEDs or displays. :-)

 For all following demonstrations a program is running on the board (or gets uploaded) which simply switches the onboard LED on & off and produces some serial output.
 After starting the Serial Monitor task in PlatformIO this is shown: